aws-samples/nextcloud-server/README.md

 Note that files are not accessible outside of NextCloud as all metadata (filenames, directory structures, etc) is stored in MariaDB/MySQL database on EC2 instance.
 The S3 bucket holds the file content by unique identifier and *not* filename.
 This has implications for [data backup and recovery](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#data-backup-and-recovery-implications), and it is important to backup both EC2 instance and S3 bucket data.

 ### Restoring from backup
 If you enable AWS Backup, you can restore your [EC2 instance](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-ec2.html) and [S3 data](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-s3.html) from recovery points (backups) in your [backup vault](https://docs.aws.amazon.com/aws-backup/latest/devguide/vaults.html).
 The CloudFormation template creates an IAM role that grants AWS Backup permission to restore your backups.
-Role name can be located in your CoudFormation stack Resources section as the Physical ID value whose Logical ID value is `backupRestoreRole`
+Role name can be located in your CoudFormation stack Resources section where Logical ID is `backupRestoreRole`.

 ### Recovery points protection
 To protect recovery points from inadvertent or malicious deletions, you can enable [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) in compliance mode to provide immutable WORM (write-once, read-many) backups.
 Vaults that are locked in compliance mode *cannot be deleted* once the cooling-off period ("grace time") expires if any recovery points are in the vault.
 Refer to [Protecting data with AWS Backup Vault Lock](https://aws.amazon.com/blogs/storage/protecting-data-with-aws-backup-vault-lock/) for more information.